dheerajydv19/Google-Dorks-Simplified/README.md

 ## 🚀 About Us
 INFURIOUS CYBER COMMUNITY
-solemnly made for the purpose for helping beginners and creating cyber awareness.
+solemnly made for the purpose of helping beginners and creating cyber awareness.

 ## Documentation